Pelican-Elegant/elegant/documentation/content/Supported Plugins/assets-plugin.md

 When a webpage is created, webpage authors and static page generators will often grab low-level asset files from a trusted location.
-Between Pelican and Elegant, these files will often number between 8 and 15 CSS or JavaScript files[^css-javascript].
+Between Pelican and Elegant, these files will often number between 8 and 15 CSS or JavaScript files[^css-java-script].
 While these files are essential to the proper look and feel of a properly designed website, the overhead of this content being in separate files is that one request is made from the browser to the server for each file.

-[^css-javascript]: If you would like to learn more about these, [W3Schools](https://www.w3schools.com/) have some great introductions to these files and their affects.
+[^css-java-script]: If you would like to learn more about these, [W3Schools](https://www.w3schools.com/) have some great introductions to these files and their affects.
 The important part about these files is that they change how the browser displays and reacts to a given webpage.
 These files are use on 99.9% of the websites in existence due to their versatility.

 Pelican provides a plugin that takes the various CSS and JavaScript files and compiles each group of them into a single file.
 Not only does this process reduce the number of calls to